Ilya114/Box64Droid/README.md

 # Do you need root?

-No, Box4Droid uses proot to run Rootfs, so no, root is not required.
+No, Box4Droid uses proot to run Rootfs, so no, root is not required, but we can use chroot also which requiment root

 # How to install?